 When it comes to versatility, the KastKing Blackhawk II Telescopic rod is about as multipurpose as you could get.
 It is equally adept at fishing from the lakeshore as it is from an ocean jetty, which we did on several occasions in the same day.
 It also provided plenty of sensitivity, so we could really feel what was going on in the water.
-And being that it's telescopic, it made transporting exceptionally easy.
+And being that it's telescopic, transporting it was exceptionally easy.
 In its travel state, it was a compact 1'10".
 This proved especially beneficial when hiking out to a few secret spots.

 The only downsides?
 For one, we had an issue with the glass tip.
 It broke after a few uses, and we had to order another one.
 We didn't have any problems with the second rod, so we'll chalk it up to getting a lemon, but it's something to consider.
 There was also the small issue of the floating guides.
 They were somewhat difficult to secure when extending.
 All in all, if you want a fishing rod that will perform in many different environments, the KastKing Blackhawk II Telescopic is the rod for you.

 If you spend a lot of time fishing in streams and rivers, the Cadence Fishing CR5 may be the perfect choice for you.
 It provided accurate casts, so we could consistently hit that hole the fish were hiding in.
 Its construction was also impressive.
 And when it came to sensitivity, this rod was one of the best, consistently letting us detect the smallest bites and set the hook with ease.

 This rod did have some drawbacks, though.
 For one, it was almost too light.
 So, depending on what reel you use, the balance can be thrown off.
 Another issue was its versatility.
 It was really only made for fishing streams and rivers, so if you are looking for a rod that can do it all, this isn't it.
 With all that said, the Cadence Fishing CR5 is excellent at what it's built to do and will do well in those situations.